Precise measurement of differential cross sections of the {\Sigma}-p --> {\Lambda} n reaction in momentum range 470-650 MeV/c

-For the analysis of the $\Sigma^{-}p \to \Lambda n$ reaction in the LH$_{2}$ target, both a proton and a $\pi^{-}$ were required to be detected by CATCH in coincidence with the $\Sigma^{-}$ production.
 Particle identification between $\pi^{-}$ and proton was performed by the $dE$-$E$ method between the partial energy deposit ($dE$) in CFT and the total energy deposit ($E$) in BGO.
 One can refer to Fig. 8 in \cite{Miwa:2021}.
 The kinetic energy and direction of the proton were measured using CATCH.
 However, the thickness of BGO was not sufficient for $\pi^{-}$ to be stopped, and only the direction of the $\pi^{-}$ was obtained by the tracking using CFT.
 Therefore, a certain kinematic assumption is necessary to estimate the magnitude of the $\pi^{-}$ momentum.
 In the analysis of the $\Sigma^{-}p \to \Lambda n$ reaction, the $\pi^{-}$ momentum was determined such that the invariant mass of the $\pi^{-}$ and proton became the $\Lambda$ mass using the momentum of the proton and the opening angle between the two tracks.
 A vertex point defined as the closest point between the two tracks was required to be within 40 mm from the target center in the $xy$ plane, which is perpendicular to the beam axis.
 We assume that this vertex point is the decay point ($vtx_{decay}$) of the scattered $\Lambda$.
 The closest distance at $vtx_{decay}$ was also required to be less than 5 mm.

 The $\Lambda$ momentum ($p_{\Lambda}^{(\Lambda \to p\pi^{-})}$) reconstructed with the assumption of the $\Lambda \to p \pi^{-}$ decay is checked to determine whether $p_{\Lambda}^{(\Lambda \to p\pi^{-})}$ is consistent with the momentum ($p_{\Lambda}^{(\Sigma^{-}p\to \Lambda n)}$) calculated based on the $\Sigma^{-}p \to \Lambda n$ kinematics from the initial $\Sigma^{-}$ momentum and the $\Sigma^{-}p \to \Lambda n$ scattering angle.
 We define $\Delta p_{\Lambda}(\Sigma^{-}p \to \Lambda n)$ as the difference between $p_{\Lambda}^{(\Lambda \to p\pi^{-})}$ and $p_{\Lambda}^{(\Sigma^{-}p \to \Lambda n)}$; that is, $\Delta p_{\Lambda} (\Sigma^{-}p \to \Lambda n) = p_{\Lambda}^{(p\pi^{-})} - p_{\Lambda}^{(\Sigma^{-}p \to \Lambda n)}$.
 Data points in Fig. \ref{showLambdaNConvWithFit4_result_c6} (d) show the $\Delta p_{\Lambda} (\Sigma^{-}p \to \Lambda n)$ distribution for the scattering angle of $0.3 \le \cos \theta \le 0.4$ in the c.m. system for the $\Sigma^{-}$ momentum between 470 and 550 MeV/$c$.
 Here, the scattering angle $\theta$ is defined as the angle between the $\Sigma^{-}$ beam and the scattered $\Lambda$.
 The peak structure around $\Delta p_{\Lambda} (\Sigma^{-}p \to \Lambda n)=0$ represents the $\Sigma^{-}p \to \Lambda n$ events.